Jordan-Kowal/django-react-starter/README.example.md

 If you don't want to use docker, you can run the application manually:

 - First, copy the `.env.sample` file to `.env` and update the values.
-- Then, start your postgres server.
-Finally, run the following commands
+- Then, start your postgres server
-- to setup your backend AND your frontend:
+- Finally, run the following commands to setup your backend AND your frontend:

 ```bash
 # Backend